-To create the best possible sales page for your course, you need to think about 2 things:
+To create a powerful sales page for your course, think about two things:

-Writing good copy simply means using the words that will build trust with your audience and send them searching for "enroll" button.
-But good copy alone won’t do it.
-You want to make sure you structure your sales page in a logical way that makes it seamless and easy for people to purchase.
+Persuasive, authoritative copy builds trust with your audience and gives them points to relate to you on.
+But good copy alone won’t make a sale.
+You also have to make sure you structure your powerful sales page in a logical way that makes it seamless and easy for people to purchase.

 Writing strong sales copy